#Outfit Inspiration

 Building a Practical Work Wardrobe

-• Ask for Guidance: Consult your supervisor or HR to understand the dress code.
+• Ask for Guidance: Go to your supervisor or HR and get clear on the dress code.
 Policies may vary, and some events might require different attire.

-• Observe Colleagues: Pay attention during meetings or interviews to gauge how colleagues dress.
+• Observe Colleagues: Pay attention during meetings or interviews.
+You’ll get a practical read on how colleagues dress.

-• Find Role Models: Identify a colleague whose style aligns with the professional image you aim for.
+• Find Role Models: Notice a colleague whose style lines up with the professional image you want.
+Use that as a reference point, not a rulebook.

-• Communicate Concerns: If you have cultural or personal considerations regarding attire, discuss them with your supervisor.
+• Communicate Concerns: If you have cultural or personal considerations regarding attire, talk about them with your supervisor.
+That’s a valid conversation.

 Decoding Dress Codes

-Workplace dress codes generally fall into four categories:
+Workplace dress codes generally fall into four categories, and each one calls for a different level of polish.

 1. Business Professional